 These are just a couple solutions to your link building challenges.
 Remember, good link building is just good marketing.

 Justilien Gaspard is off this week.
-Today's column ran earlier on Search Engine Watch.
+This column was originally published on June 25, 2009.